-In calculating EBITDA and adjusted EBITDA certain items (mostly non-cash) are excluded from net income (loss) including interest, taxes, depreciation, amortization, change in fair value of debentures and derivative, stock-based compensation, and goodwill impairment charges.
+In calculating EBITDA and adjusted EBITDA certain items (mostly non-cash) are excluded from net income (loss) including interest, income taxes, depreciation, amortization, change in fair value of debentures and derivative, stock-based compensation, loss from cyber incident, and acquisition-related costs.
 Set forth below are descriptions of the financial items that have been excluded from net income or loss to calculate EBITDA and Adjusted EBITDA and the material limitations associated with using these non-IFRS financial measures as compared to net income or loss.

 - Depreciation and amortization expense may be useful for investors to consider because they generally represent the wear and tear on our property and equipment used in our operations and amortization of intangibles valued in purchase accounting.
-However, we do not believe these charges necessarily reflect the current and ongoing cash charges related to our operating costs. - The amount of interest expense we incur or interest income we generate may be useful for investors to consider and may result in current cash inflows or outflows.
-However, we do not consider the amount of interest expense or interest income to be a representative component of the day-to-day operating performance of our business. - Change in fair value of debentures and derivative may be useful for investors to consider as it represents changes in the fair value of debentures, driven by changes in the trading price of the debentures.
-These changes are non-cash, as the settlement of the underlying debenture will be at the face value. - Provision (benefit) for income taxes may be useful for investors to consider because it generally represents the taxes which may be payable for the period and the change in deferred income taxes and may reduce the amount of funds otherwise available for use.
+However, we do not believe these charges necessarily reflect the current and ongoing cash charges related to our operating costs. - The amount of interest expense we incur may be useful for investors to consider and may result in current cash inflows or outflows.
+However, we do not consider the amount of interest expense or interest income to be a representative component of the day-to-day operating performance of our business.

+- Change in fair value of debentures and derivative may be useful for investors to consider as it represents changes in the fair value of debentures, driven by changes in the trading price of the debentures.
+These changes are non-cash, as the settlement of the underlying debenture will be at the face value. - Provision for income taxes may be useful for investors to consider because it generally represents the taxes which may be payable for the period and may reduce the amount of funds otherwise available for use.
 However, we do not consider the amount of income tax expense to be a representative component of the day-to-day operating performance of our business. - Stock-based compensation may be useful for investors to consider because it is an estimate of the non-cash component of compensation received by the Company's directors, officers, employees, and consultants.
 However, stock-based compensation is being excluded from the Company's operating expenses because the decisions which gave rise to these expenses were not made to increase revenue in a particular period but were made for the Company's long-term benefit over multiple periods.
-While strategic decisions, such as those to issue stock-based awards are made to further the Company's long-term strategic objectives and do impact the Company's earnings under IFRS, these items affect multiple periods and management is not able to change or affect these items within any period.
+While strategic decisions, such as those to issue stock-based awards are made to further the Company's long-term strategic objectives and do impact the Company's earnings under IFRS, these items affect multiple periods and management is not able to change or affect these items within any period. - Loss from cyber incident and acquisition-related costs were non-recurring costs that we do not consider to be representative of day-to-day operations.